-- Students are only to be suspended from school when they have committed an act listed under CA E.C. § 48900, 48900.2, 48900.3, 48900.4, 48900.7, or 48915. - Students enrolled in kindergarten and grades 1 to 3 shall not be suspended or expelled due to disruption [E.C. section 48900 (k)(1)], sexual harassment (E.C. section 48900.2), an act of hate violence (E.C. section 48900.3), or threats and intimidation against district personnel or pupils (E.C. section 48900.4). - Students may not be suspended from school for any reasons, for more than five (5) consecutive school days. - "Informal suspension" is prohibited. (e.g., parent told to keep child at home without an official suspension notice). - Extended suspension due to the parent's failure to attend a conference with school officials is prohibited.

-- Suspending in absentia (when a student is suspended in the student's absence) is a violation of the student's due process rights, unless an emergency situation is determined.
+- Students are only to be suspended from school when they have committed an act listed under CA E.C. § 48900, CA E.C. § 48900.2, CA E.C. § 48900.3, CA E.C. § 48900.4, CA E.C. § 48900.4, CA E.C. § 48900.7, or CA E.C. § 48915. - Students enrolled in kindergarten and grades 1 to 3 shall not be suspended or expelled due to disruption [CA E.C. § 48900 (k)(1)] sexual harassment (CA E.C. § 48900.2), an act of hate violence (CA E.C. § 48900.3), or threats and intimidation against district personnel or pupils (CA E.C. § 48900.4). - Students may not be suspended from school for any reasons, for more than five (5) consecutive school days. - "Informal suspension" is prohibited. (e.g., parent told to keep child at home without an official suspension notice or sending a student home without an official Pupil Suspension Notice). - Extended suspension due to the parent's failure to attend a conference with school officials is prohibited. - Suspending in absentia (when a student is suspended without being afforded an opportunity to discuss the misconduct) is a violation of the student's due process rights, unless an emergency situation is determined.
 (Refer to Section IV.
-C. of this bulletin) - Students in general education shall not be suspended for more than 20 school days in any school year (30 days if student transfers to another school).
-A student who has a Section 504 plan is considered as a general education student can be suspended for the same number of days as a general education student, but at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination meeting to review and, if appropriate, modify the current Section 504 Plan, including updating or developing appropriate accommodations as warranted. - Students in special education shall not be suspended for more than 10 school days in any school year.
+C. of this bulletin)

+- Students in general education shall not be suspended for more than 20 school days in any school year (30 days if student transfers to another school).
+A student who has a Section 504 plan is considered as a general education student and can be suspended for the same number of days as a general education student.
+With the exception to drug or alcohol related offenses, at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination meeting to review and, if appropriate, modify the current Section 504 Plan, including updating or developing appropriate accommodations as warranted. - Students in special education shall not be suspended for more than 10 school days in any school year.
 Refer to the LAUSD Special Education Electronic Policy and Procedures Manual (e-PPM). - Problems with truancy, tardiness, and/or other attendance-related issues cannot be grounds for suspension. - Once a student has been issued a school or in-school suspension, the suspension can only be overturned by the Region Administrator of Operations through an appeal process.
 Refer to BUL-5655 Guidelines for Student Suspension. - Appeal of a class suspension shall be handled by the principal.
 A parent may appeal a class suspension by a teacher to the school principal.
 Only the principal can rescind a class suspension.

-A teacher may suspend a student from class for any of the acts enumerated in CA E.C. § 48900 except for the student misconduct of willful defiance as described in CA E.C § 48900 (k)(1).
+A teacher may suspend a student from class for any of the acts enumerated in CA E.C. § 48900 except for the student misconduct of willful defiance as described in CA E.C. § 48900 (k)(1).